-I use classical physiology combined with proteomic techniques to study cardio-respiratory physiology and pathophysiology in multiple areas.
+Professor Simpson uses classical physiology combined with proteomic techniques to study cardio-respiratory physiology and pathophysiology in multiple areas.

 Heart failure remains the predominant cause of premature death and long-term morbidity in western society.
 Cardiac hypertrophy (increase in cell size) develops in such conditions of chronic hemodynamic overload as hypertension and valvular disease.
 Although the initial hypertrophy is critical as a compensatory response, it eventually becomes maladaptive, leading to contractile dysfunction and myocyte apoptosis.
 Eventually, heart failure occurs.
 Thus, a major goal of our lab is to better understand how the heart initially adapts to hypertension before the development of contractile dysfunction and heart failure.
-We believe this will lead to a better understanding of why the heart begins to fail and will ultimately lead to new targets for the treatment of heart failure.
+They believe this will lead to a better understanding of why the heart begins to fail and will ultimately lead to new targets for the treatment of heart failure.

 While much is known about the development of exercise-induced fatigue of limb muscles, little is known about the proteomic alterations that occur during exercise that contribute to or compensate for contractile dysfunction.
-Interestingly, we have recently shown that skeletal myofilament proteins undergo specific and progressive modifications during the development of muscle fatigue.
+Interestingly, they have recently shown that skeletal myofilament proteins undergo specific and progressive modifications during the development of muscle fatigue.
 Current work is aimed at identifying key post-translational modifications of myofilament proteins that arise during the development of whole muscle dysfunction as a result of fatigue or ischemia and delineating their role(s) in contraction.
-We have identified several key myofilament proteins that are altered in animal models but are potentially involved in the development of fatigue in humans.
+They have identified several key myofilament proteins that are altered in animal models but are potentially involved in the development of fatigue in humans.